 1- Do not do multitask when you eat.

 Focus on your food.
-Not your phone, or your laptop or even the person you have in front of you.
+Not your phone, or your laptop or even the person you have in front of you for a little while.
 We eat minimum 3 times a day so there you have 3 possible mindful meditative moments.

-I have an ability to go into ‘meditation mode’ at certain moments (read getting so absorbed into what I’m doing that I forget about everything around me) and one of them is when I’m eating.
+I have an ability to go into ‘meditation mode’ effortlesly at certain moments of my day and one of them is when I’m eating.

-Sometimes I’m so into my food I stop hearing what My Lovely Boyfriend the Troglodyte says.
-So instead of taking me out of my moment, he stares at me and the faces I do, the noises I make, and he says; ‘I can see you are really enjoying that’.
+Sometimes I’m so into my food I stop hearing what My Lovely Boyfriend (now husband the Troglodyte says.
+So instead of taking me out of my moment, he stares at me and the faces I make, and he says; ‘I can see you are really enjoying that’.
 Mindful moment for him, mindful moment for me.
-Double check!

-The most valuable thing I learnt is that digestion starts in the senses.
+The most interesting thing is that digestion starts in the senses.

-I always thought the first step was chewing your food properly but when we smell the food, we look, we touch, we heard anything related to the food experience, our body starts preparing to receive the food.
+I always thought the first step of digestion was chewing your food properly but when we smell the food, we look, we touch, we heard anything related to the food experience, our body starts preparing to receive the food.
 The brain sends signals to the digestive system to start producing the juices that help digestion.
+So eating mindfully works on body and mind,

 (SHORTCUT: I don’t want to read more about your life now, take me to number 2)